 All who visit Oasis Academy Coulsdon comment on the warm and welcoming atmosphere which we have worked hard to develop and instil as part of our culture.
 We actively promote universal values such as democracy, rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs through our curriculum and pastoral programmes.
 But it is our strong sense of ‘Family’ which, we believe, makes our Academy unique and helps our students grow into well educated, caring, and responsible citizens.

-At Oasis Coulsdon it is not just what we achieve that has to be outstanding, but the way that we achieve It too.
-We are a Family and have been very deliberate about how we have created the culture and ethos to underpin everything else that we do.
-The Ethos Director from Oasis, along with our Chaplain, spent a day in the academy interviewing a cross-section of students, staff and parents.
-There were questions and discussion, and activities that students completed with pictures to help them express how they felt and what it was like to be a part of this academy.
+At Oasis Academy Coulsdon it is not just what we achieve that has to be outstanding, but the way that we achieve it too.
+We are a Family and have been very deliberate about how we have created the culture and ethos to underpin everything else we do.
+The Ethos Director from Oasis, along with our Chaplain, spent a day in the Academy interviewing a cross-section of students, staff and parents.
+There were questions and discussion, and activities that students completed with pictures to help them express how they felt and what it was like to be a part of this Academy.
 The findings from each group were then analysed to create the whole picture and look for synergy.